jimhopp-lookout/testlab/README.md

 ## Ephemeral Container Cloning

-As it stands attempting to iterate infrastructure while developing with Vagrant is a slow and painful process.
-Enter LXC and it's ephemeral feature.
-The idea here is you have a container that is provisioned to a "pristine" state according to the `Labfile`.
+As it stands attempting to iterate infrastructure with Vagrant is a slow and painful process.
+Enter LXC and ephemeral cloning.
+The idea here is that you have a container that is provisioned to a "pristine" state according to the `Labfile`.
 You then clone this container and run actions against the container.
-After running your actions against the container you want to maybe tweak your Chef cookbook and re-run it against the container.
-As we all know running an ever changing cookbook in development against the same system over and over again causes drift and problems.
+After running your actions against the container you want to maybe tweak your Chef cookbook, for example, and re-run it against the container.
+Running an ever changing cookbook in development against the same system over and over again causes drift and problems.
 With the cloning you can instantly reinstate the container as it was when you first cloned it.

 Here we are cloning the container for the first time.
 It takes a bit longer than normal because TestLab is actually shutting down the container so it can be retained as the "pristine" copy of it, and starting up a ephemeral container in its place.
 Subsequent calls to clone are very fast.